Gregg Rolie: Career

-When Schon left to lead a re-formed Journey later that year, Rolie and Ron Wikso began work in 1999, on a Gregg Rolie solo CD, titled Roots, which eventually led to the forming of the Gregg Rolie Band.
-Besides Rolie and Wikso, Roots featured appearances by Neal Schon, Alphonso Johnson, Dave Amato, Adrian Areas, Michael Carabello.
+When Schon left to lead a re-formed Journey later that year, Rolie and Ron Wikso began work in 1999 on a Gregg Rolie solo CD titled Roots, which eventually led to the forming of the Gregg Rolie Band.
+Besides Rolie and Wikso, Roots featured appearances by Neal Schon, Alphonso Johnson, Dave Amato, Adrian Areas and Michael Carabello.
 The Gregg Rolie Band saw Kurt Griffey taking over guitar duties and the addition of Wally Minko as a second keyboardist.
 They recorded a live CD at Sturgis called Rain Dance, which was released in 2009.

 In 2010, Rolie released Five Days and subsequently formed a duo with Alan Haynes, which eventually led to the formation of the Gregg Rolie Quartet, with the addition of long time collaborator/drummer, Ron Wikso and bassist Evan "Sticky" Lopez.

 From 2012 to 2021 he toured as a member of Ringo Starr and his All Starr Band performing Santana hits "Black Magic Woman", "Evil Ways" and "Everybody's Everything".
 The band also included Toto guitarist Steve Lukather, Todd Rundgren, Richard Page, Mark Rivera and Gregg Bissonette.

 On February 2, 2013 Carlos Santana confirmed that he would reunite his classic lineup, most of whom played Woodstock with him in 1969.
 Santana said of Rolie, "I'm pretty sure Gregg's going to do it."
 Speaking in 2012 of such a reunion, Rolie told Radio.com "it's just a matter of putting it together and going and doing it.
 I would do it.
 I think it's a great idea.
 People would love it.
 It could be great!"
 In 2016, as part of Santana's original line-up they released their fourth album, titled Santana IV.

 On February 9, 2018, Rolie reunited with Schon for a charity show at San Francisco's The Independent, benefiting North Bay Fire Relief.
 The group also featured former Journey drummer Deen Castronovo (who also sang some of the vocals) and bassist Marco Mendoza of The Dead Daisies.
 In 2019 Rolie reunited with Schon, Castronovo and Mendoza for four more concert dates.